 Drinking water criteria are based on prevention of disease, but also preventing taste and odor problems, staining of laundry, etc. Water quality criteria for streams and lakes are enforced on wastewater (sewage) discharges, and are based on extensive toxicity testing and studies.
-These water quality criteria and other treatment standards ensure protection of aquatic life, prevent contamination of drinking water sources, protect livestock, and all the other uses for surface and ground waters.
+These water quality criteria and other treatment standards ensure protection of aquatic life prevent contamination of drinking water sources, protect livestock, and all th life, prevent contamination of drinking water sources, protect livestock, and all the other uses for surface and ground waters.
 The standards enforced by the states are established based on the latest scientific information available, and therefore can change as scientific knowledge advances.
 Periodically states are required to review their standards and ensure they meet the minimums required by the federal government.
 States incorporate the federal requirements into their laws, or can adopt more protective requirements if they deem it necessary.
 For example, the federal Clean Water Act does not regulate groundwater quality but the State Clean Water Law does.
 This is appropriate since a large number of Missouri citizens obtain their drinking water from groundwater, which can be easily contaminated because of Missouri's karst geology.